uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

    .. image:: ../../../shared/building_and_running_chapters/Images/HTML_LaTeX_CompEditor.png
     :alt: Image of the LaTeX component

 #.
-On the unit page, click **Preview** to verify that your content looks the
+On the unit page, select **Preview** to verify that your content looks the
    way you want it to in the LMS.

    If you see errors, go back to the unit page.
-Click **Edit** to open the component again, and then click **Launch Latex Source Compiler** in the lower-left corner of the component editor to edit the LaTeX code.
+Select **Edit** to open the component again, and then select **Launch Latex Source Compiler** in the lower-left corner of the component editor to edit the LaTeX code.